The population of Ellsworth was 405 in 1930.

 have been added.

-and since 1978 the county shares funds.
-Thanks to the additional
+by the town and since 1978 the county shares funds.
+Thanks to the

-funds, audio visual equipment, new art prints, a new lit globe and many
+additional funds, audio visual equipment, new art prints, a new lit globe

-more books are available to the public.
-The Library also purchases
+and many more books are available to the public.
+The Library also

-movie services from the Kendall Young Library each year to help get a better
+purchases movie services from the Kendall Young Library each year to help

-selection of movies for the patrons.
-The Library is still affliated
+get a better selection of movies for the patrons.
+The Library is

-with North Central Library System and is able to get many interlibrary
+still affliated with North Central Library System and is able to get many

-loans through them.
-The service of rotation of books was discontinued
+interlibrary loans through them.
+The service of rotation of books

-in 1975.
-The Librarian was able to go to Mason City and pick out
+was discontinued in 1975.
+The Librarian was able to go to Mason City

-over 3000 books and 15 art prints to keep in this Library permanently.
+and pick out over 3000 books and 15 art prints to keep in this Library

-This was a share each participating Library in the region was allowed to
+permanently.
+This was a share each participating Library in the region

-take.
-In March of 1979, the Library was given a new look with pale
+was allowed to take.
+In March of 1979, the Library was given a new

-gold paint on the walls and brown, copper and gold carpeting through out
+look with pale gold paint on the walls and brown, copper and gold carpeting

-every room.
-With new storage cabinets, it looks much different than
+through out every room.
+With new storage cabinets, it looks much

-it did before.
-Each summer there is a children's reading program
+different than it did before.
+Each summer there is a children's reading

 Library has steadily improved on material and attendance. |